Get started after reading the essential information on this page. You may qualify for rebates valued up to:

 - Irrigation Equipment Upgrades (includes weather-based irrigation controllers and rain sensors)

-- Rainwater Capture - NEW PROGRAM (includes rain barrels, cisterns, and rain gardens)
+- Rainwater Capture (includes rain barrels, cisterns, and rain gardens)

 Sites wishing to participate in the rebate program must complete a pre-inspection and submit an online application for approval before beginning any work on their project.
 See "Steps to Participate" below for additional information.